j1-aggie/Exoplanet-Exploration/README.md

 * As you can see in the descriptions of the two models that I ran through, the SVC model is the best and most accurate model to use.
 Even though this model takes a little longer to run than the KNN model, it yields better results.
 I only used GridSearchCV on the SVC model as it showed the most accuracy.
 I feel that the model could be used to predict new exoplanets with a high degree of certainity if more fine tuned models and interations were ran in conjuction to determine a better degree of accuracy.

-n make based on your model (is your model good enough to predict new exoplanets?
-Why or why not?
-What would make your model be better at predicting new exoplanets?).

 - - -